 Wall Street rallies in relief after Fed's assurance on rates

-The S&P 500 climbed 54.51, or 1.5%, to 3,789.99 after whipping through roller-coaster trading immediately following the Fed's announcement.
-In equally topsy-turvy trading, Treasury yields eased in the bond market after Chair Jerome Powell seemed to soothe the market's fears about an overly aggressive Fed by implying more modest rate increases may be coming later this year.
+In equally topsy-turvy trading, Treasury yields eased in the bond market after Fed Chair Jerome H. Powell seemed to soothe the market’s fears about an overly aggressive central bank by implying more modest rate increases may be coming later this year.

-Some analysts cautioned the rally could be short-lived given how deeply and broadly high inflation has seeped into the economy and how unsettlingly uncertain the future path is.
+Some analysts cautioned that the rally could be short-lived, given how deeply and broadly high inflation has seeped into the economy and how unsettlingly uncertain the future path is.

 “Chair Powell painted as rosy a picture as could be painted, and to achieve that picture that he is laying out, that pathway, a lot has to go right,” said Yung-Yu Ma, chief investment strategist at BMO Wealth Management.
 “It’s a challenging path, and he acknowledged that.”